szczyglis-dev/py-gpt/README.md

-# PYGPT
+# PYGPT v2

-Current release: **0.9.6** (build: **2023.04.16**) | Official website: https://pygpt.net | Docs: https://pygpt.readthedocs.io
+Release: **2.0.0** build: **2023.12.05** | Official website: https://pygpt.net | Docs: https://pygpt.readthedocs.io

 PyPi: https://pypi.org/project/pygpt-net

-### **Compiled versions for Windows 10, 11 and Linux**: https://pygpt.net/#download
+### **Compiled versions for Linux and Windows**: https://pygpt.net/#download

-## What is PYGPT?
+## Overview

-**PYGPT** is a desktop application that allows you to talk to OpenAI\'s LLM models such as **GPT4** and **GPT3** using your own computer and `OpenAI API`.
+**PYGPT** is a powerful desktop AI assistant app that enables you to converse with `OpenAI` LLMs such as `GPT-4`, `GPT-4 Vision`, and `GPT-3.5` directly from your computer using the `OpenAI API`.
+Additionally, the application supports alternative models, for instance, those from HuggingFace, facilitated through integrated `Langchain` support is built in.

+The assistant operates in various modes, including chat, assistant, and completion, as well as generating images with `DALL-E 3` and analyzing images via `GPT-4 Vision`.
+PYGPT also offers access to the filesystem for reading and writing files, generates and executes Python code, runs system commands, and facilitates file (attachments) uploads and downloads.
+Moreover, it enables the model to access the internet using the `Google Custom Search API`.

-It allows you to talk in chat mode and in completion mode, as well as generate images using **DALL-E 2**.
-PYGPT also adds access to the Internet for GPT via Google Custom Search API and Wikipedia API and includes voice synthesis using Microsoft Azure Text-to-Speech API.
-Moreover, the application has implemented context memory support, context storage, history of contexts, which can be restored at any time and e.g. continue the conversation from point in history, and also has a convenient and intuitive system of presets that allows you to quickly and pleasantly create and manage your prompts.
-Plugins support is also available.
+Incorporated within the app is speech synthesis via `Microsoft Azure Text-to-Speech API` and `OpenAI's TTS API`, along with speech recognition through `OpenAI Whisper`.
+Additionally, PYGPT boasts features such as context memory support, context storage, and a history of contexts that can be restored at any moment—allowing users to, for example, continue a conversation from a specific point in history.
+The app also offers a user-friendly and intuitive presets system that simplifies prompt creation and management.
+Plugin support is available for even more extended functionality.

+Multiple operation modes are included, such as chatbot, text completion, assistance, vision, Langchain, and image generation, making PYGPT a versatile and comprehensive tool for various AI-driven tasks.

 ![app1](https://user-images.githubusercontent.com/61396542/230803425-5035ccd8-50d9-4fef-9774-8843cf3ce5b0.jpg)

-You can download compiled version for Windows and Linux at: https://pygpt.net/#download
+You can download compiled version for Windows and Linux here: https://pygpt.net/#download

 ## Features

-- desktop application for `Windows` and `Linux`, written in Python
+- Desktop AI assistant application for `Windows` and `Linux`, written in Python.
-- works similar to `ChatGPT`, but locally (on desktop)
+- Works similarly to `ChatGPT`, but locally (on a desktop computer).
-- 3 modes of operation: chatbot, text completion and image generation
+- 6 modes of operation: Assistant, Chatbot, Langchain, Vision, Completion, Image generation.
-- supports multiple models: `GPT4` and `GPT3`
+- Supports multiple models: `GPT-4`, `GPT-3.5`, and `GPT-3`, including any model accessible through `Langchain`.
-- handles and stores full context of the conversation (short-term memory)
+- Handles and stores the full context of conversations (short-term memory).
-- adds access to the Internet for GPT via Google Custom Search API and Wikipedia API
+- Provides internet access via `Google Custom Search API`.
-- includes voice synthesis using Microsoft Azure Text-to-Speech API
+- Offers voice synthesis via `Microsoft Azure TTS` and `OpenAI TTS`.
+- Features voice recognition through `OpenAI Whisper`.
+- Facilitates image analysis via `GPT-4 Vision`.
+- Includes integrated `Langchain` support (you can connect to any LLM, e.g., on `HuggingFace`).
+- Executes commands (via plugins: access to the local filesystem, Python code interpreter, system commands execution).
+- Manages files and attachments with options to upload, download, and organize.
-- stores the history of contexts with the ability to return to previous context (long-term memory)
+- Maintains a context history with the capability to revert to previous contexts (long-term memory).
-- allows you to easily manage prompts with handly editable presets
+- Allows you to easily manage prompts with handy editable presets.
-- intuitive operation and interface
+- Provides an intuitive operation and interface.
+- Includes a notepad.
+- Supports multiple languages.
-- allows you to use all the powerful features of `GPT4` and `GPT3`
+- Enables the use of all the powerful features of `GPT-4`, `GPT-4V`, and `GPT-3.5`.
-- no knowledge of using AI models required
+- Requires no previous knowledge of using AI models.
-- enables easy and convenient generation of images using `DALL-E 2`
+- Simplifies image generation using `DALL-E 3` and `DALL-E 2`.
-- has the ability to support future OpenAI models
+- Possesses the potential to support future OpenAI models.
-- fully configurable
-- plugins support
+- Fully configurable.
+- Includes themes support.
+- Offers plugin support.
-- built-in token usage calculation
+- Features built-in token usage calculation.
-- it\'s open source, source code is available on `GitHub`
+- It's open source; source code is available on `GitHub`.
-- **uses the user\'s API key**
+- Utilizes the user's own API key.

-The application is free, open source and runs on PC with `Windows 10`, `Windows 11` and `Linux`.
+The application is free, open-source, and runs on PCs with `Windows 10`, `Windows 11`, and `Linux`.
 The full **Python** source code is available on `GitHub`.

-**PYGPT uses the user\'s API key - to use the application, you must have a registered OpenAI account and your own API key.**
+**PYGPT uses the user's API key — to utilize the application, you must possess a registered OpenAI account and your own API key.**

+You can also utilize the included Langchain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
+Additional API keys may be required.

 # Requirements

-## Supported systems (compiled version)
+## Supported Systems (Compiled Version)

-PYGPT requires a PC with Windows 10, 11 or Linux.
-Just download the installer or archive with the appropriate version from the download page and then extract it or install it and run the application.
+PYGPT is compatible with PCs running Windows 10, Windows 11, or Linux.
+Simply download the installer or the archive for the appropriate version from the download page, extract it, install it, and run the application.

-## Python version (source code)
+## Python Version (Source Code)

-The second way to run is to download the source code from GitHub and run the application using the Python interpreter (at least version 3.9).
-You can also install application from PyPi (using "pip install").
+An alternative method is to download the source code from GitHub and execute the application using the Python interpreter (version 3.9 or higher).
+The application can also be installed from PyPI using the command `pip install`.

 ### PyPi (pip)